North Korea’s Hidden Revolution

 Some Reviews

 ‘’This excellent book shines a light on the lives and feelings of ordinary citizens of North Korea.
 It lifts a veil that is imposed by the isolation and controls of the current regime.
 It reveals people thirsting for access to information and motivated by unquenchable human curiosity and rationality.
 These are great allies for liberty.
-At such a worrying time for peace and security on the Korean Peninsula, these human qualities afford us a measure of reassurance and encouragement.” – The Honorable Michael Kirby, former chair of the United Nations commission of inquiry on human rights violations in North Korea and Justice of the High Court of Australia.’’
+At such a worrying time for peace and security on the Korean Peninsula, these human qualities afford us a measure of reassurance and encouragement.”

 “In the last two decades, North Korea has gone through dramatic changes, largely because the old system of self-isolation began to crumble.
 In vivid detail, Jieun Baek’s book shows this hidden transformation and how it changed the lives of North Koreans.
 A truly interesting read for all people interested in North Korea.”—Andrei Lankov, author of The Real North Korea: Life and Politics in the Failed Stalinist Utopia